Contemporary Native American issues in the United States: Terminology differences

 Native Americans are also commonly known as Indians or American Indians.
 A 1995 U.S. Census Bureau survey found that more Native Americans in the United States preferred American Indian to Native American.
 Most American Indians are comfortable with Indian, American Indian, and Native American, and the terms are often used interchangeably.

 They have also been known as Aboriginal Americans, Amerindians, Amerinds, Colored, First Americans, Native Indians, Indigenous, Original Americans, Red Indians, Redskins or Red Men.

 The term Native American was introduced in the United States by academics in preference to the older term Indian to distinguish the indigenous peoples of the Americas from the people of India.
-Some academics believe that the term Indian should be considered outdated or offensive while many indigenous Americans, however, prefer the term American Indian.
+A 1999 study of preferred terminology among indigenous Americans found that the majority of indigenous Americans use the term "Native American", while other prefer the term American Indian.
+In 2005, Kenneth Roemer spoke of "a rising consensus in favor of American Indian among reservation Indians, newspaper editors, and many contemporary authors, who have taken a misnomer and re-inscribed it to represent a source of pan-tribal unity and pride."